Ruth Anderson (composer)

-Ruth Anderson (March 21, 1928 – November 29, 2019) was an American composer, orchestrator, teacher, and flutist.
+Evelyn Ruth Anderson (March 21, 1928 – November 29, 2019) was an American composer, orchestrator, teacher, and flutist.

 Biography

 Evelyn Ruth Anderson was born March 21, 1928, in Kalispell, Montana.
 She was a composer of orchestral and electronic music.
 Her extensive education spanned two decades, and was spent at eight different institutions.
 Throughout this time, Anderson was the recipient of a multitude of awards and grants, including two Fulbright awards (1958–60) to study composition with Darius Milhaud and Nadia Boulanger in Paris.
 After completing her education, Anderson spent time as a freelance composer, orchestrator, and choral arranger for NBC-TV, and later for Lincoln Center Theater.